 Our department places a heavy emphasis on quality of teaching, with many of our faculty being nationally recognized:

-Interest in these instructor-narrated video captures has seen dramatic growth: by the end of 2012, the 700 videos had been viewed over 1.25M times.
-By June of 2013, the 900 videos had been viewed over 2M times.
+Interest in these instructor-narrated videos has seen dramatic growth: the 1,200 videos had been viewed over 5.4 million times.

 The objective of engineering education is to prepare students to apply the important concepts in their field to real situations.
 ConcepTests and Peer Instruction allow students to formulate their own ideas, explain their thoughts to their classmates, and get immediate feedback from the instructor on difficult concepts or misconceptions they have during lecture.
 This creates dialog that helps students better understand material presented in class.